amallah/route-optimizer/README.md

 I highly recommend reading Dr. Olson's article, but here's my tldr of genetic algorithms in this specific context:

 Each house is a gene.
 So, at the beginning, we randomly pick a bunch of houses for each driver.
 We then calculate the distance to time to drive between all those houses in the random order.
+Each collection of these is a child and there are 200 children created.

+We take the fastest 20 drives from pure random and then each of those drives gets 10 children - 1 will be a clone, 7 will have 1-3 point mutations (houses randomly changed), 2 of them will have a shuffle mutation (sequences of houses moved around)

+Then repeat - take the fastest 20 drives of that list and keep mutating them until we have 20000 generations.

 ## Getting Started